 2. Offer to deepen your banking relationship

 Bank LOC pricing is tied to relationship depth.
-If you're applying at a bank where you don't already bank, offer to move your primary business checking, payroll, and merchant services upon approval.
-This is a material concession from the bank's perspective and often produces a 0.5-1.5% rate reduction.
+If you don't already bank there, offer to move your primary business checking, payroll, and merchant services.
+This material concession often produces a 0.5-1.5% rate reduction.

 3. Pledge collateral even when not required